yoVeronn/Portfolio/README.md

 ## About me!
 <!-- wp:paragraph -->
 <p>Writer, theorist, analyst.
 In the broadest sense of these terms.
-I like to identify, analyse, and create narratives which reflect different perspectives of the world we live in and the ideas we have. </p>
+I like to identify, analyse, and create narratives which reflect different perspectives of the world we live in and the ideas we have of what's to come. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->